cash-cam/cash-cam/README.md

-## Hi there 👋

-Currently building TradeTrack & Flattie 💻
+## Currently building TradeTrack & Flattie 💻

 <!--
 **cash-cam/cash-cam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.